 INSTALLATION OF VEGA SENSOR, CABLING, TELEMETRY EQUIPMENT AND COMMISSIONING STONBURY LTD.

-Allow for all costs associated with maintaining safe access over New Bridge and coordinating installation with partial road closure of Langford Road and associated traffic management.
+Maintain safe access over New Bridge and coordinate installation with partial road closure of Langford Road and associated traffic management.

 The Client will under separate contract pay their supplier (Stonbury Ltd) to supply and connect a new Vega C21 Radar Unit, cabling and telemetry installation.